|Noah L. "Ves" Wiseman, III: Guitar and background vocals

 | Minister Timothy "TJ" Bridges, Jr: Lead & Background Vocals, Guitars, Drums, and Keyboards

 TJ joined The New Voices of Faith in 2008.
 He is an extremely talented and gifted musician and vocalist.
 TJ grew up in Salisbury, N.C.
 He sings background vocals and lead vocals.
 He plays drums, keyboards, guitar and bass.
 He is NVOF's musical coordinator.
-He writes and arranges material for NVOF and has several songs ready for the group's upcoming studio session.
+He writes and arranges material for NVOF and has several songs in which is currently being recorded in the studio by NVOF for the new CD scheduled for release in early spring 2019.
 The New Voices of Faith currently perform songs written by TJ.
 He began playing drums at a pre teen age and started playing bass, guitar and keyboards as a teen.

 | Noel Z. "Buster" Wiseman: Bass Guitar & Background Vocals

 Buster now resides in Greensboro, N.C.
 He began playing bass guitar at around the age of 10 years old after taking guitar lessons for a couple of years with older brother Ves.
 Although he continued learning to play guitar, playing bass took center stage.
 His mix and experience in various genres of music and of all different types of playing styles creates his bass sound.
 In the early years while playing in a local top hits band in Salisbury, he learned to play drums at around the age of 11 years old.
 He played bass in two gospel groups during the early 1970s and done some back up work for a national recording artist before going to college.
 In the 1980s he put live performing aside but kept writing material.
 He joined The New Voices of Faith in 1997.
 His interest is also equipment and sound and recording as well as production.
 He serves in the role of set up and sound for The New Voices of Faith and coordinates the group's media presence.
-He has a solo project, "If you believe" produced from his home studio on the August 20 label in 2008 and released in 2009 (youtube "Buster Z- Leavin," the only single release).
-After working on it for three years he has a new solo project (Gimme Da Bass) scheduled for release soon.
-He is also looking forward to going into the studio with The New Voices of Faith later this winter.
-Buster writes material and has several songs that the group currently performs and a couple that will be on the group's next release.
+He has a solo project, "If You Believe" produced and recorded at August 20 Recording & Entertainment in Greensboro and released in 2009 (youtube "Buster Z- Leavin," the only single release).
+After working on it for three years he has a new solo project (Gimme Da Bass) released in mid November 2018 and is available at your favorite online stores including CD Baby, iTunes, Google Play, Spotify and busterzaug20.hearnow.com.
+Buster has written several songs that NVOF currently performs and a select number of songs that the group is currently working on in the studio for the new NVOF CD scheduled for release in late spring 2019.
+He will also do lead vocal on two of his songs on the CD.
 He currently plays bass at Henderson Grove Baptist Church in Salisbury where he has been a member since childhood.
 He is proud of his bass collection that includes his original 1969 4 string Fender Precision bought by mom Rosetta when brand new.
-He has his original 1965 model Fender Jazz Bass and a Larry Graham model 4 string white Fender Jazz Bass that is his choice for just that old school thumpin' and pluckin'.
-His favorite is his 1999 model 5 string Godin.
-During performances you will likely see him playing his 5 string Warwick Rock Bass.
-Buster uses exclusively Eden bass amplification and bass gear.
-He puts together a lot of music playing his Fender Strat and his Roland Juno DS keyboard.
-He is a member of the following musical associations: Independent Recording Artists, Gospel Music Association (GMA), and Bass Guitar.
+He has his original 1965 model Fender Jazz Bass that is his choice for just that old school thumpin' and pluckin' which you can see him performing bass covers on YouTube.
+He is a member Independent Recording Artists, Gospel Music Association (GMA), and Bass Guitar.
 Birthday August 20, 1958.